About Malta, Sicily, Sardinia and Corsica: islands of the western Mediterranean

 Odyssey offers tours of Malta

-Malta tours are included in two of Odyssey’s tour programs to the islands of the western Mediterranean.
-The first includes Malta, Sicily, Sardinia and Corsica.
+Malta tours are included in two of Odyssey’s escorted tour programs to the islands of the western Mediterranean.
+The first includes the guided tour of Malta, Sicily, Sardinia and Corsica.
 This Mediterranean islands small group tour is perfect for the mature traveller looking to enjoy small group Malta travel.
-Our other tour is Caravaggio’s journey, an escorted small group tour of Malta, Sicily and mainland Italy.
+Our other guided tour is Caravaggio’s journey, an escorted small group tour of Malta, Sicily and mainland Italy.
 This tour follows in the footsteps of this brilliant but troubled Italian painter, Caravaggio.
 Born Michelangelo Merisi in the city of Milan in 1571, Caravaggio became one of the most famous painters of his time and one of the most influential.
+Unlike the cruise ships which go between Malta, Sicily and Sardinia, our tours take the local ferry from Sardinia to Maltaand return to give you an authentic and immersive experience of Mediterranean culture.

-Sicily is the largest of the Mediterranean islands.
+Sicily is the largest Mediterranean island in the mediterranean sea.
 In medieval times it was the stepping stone between Europe and Africa.
 Phoenicians and Greeks, Carthaginians and Romans, Goths and Byzantines, Arabs and Normans, Germans, Spaniards and the French have all fought for its control.
 The island’s geography, topography and climate remain fixed, but Sicily’s art, architecture, cuisine, and religion altered with each conquest.
 If you’re planning a trip to Sicily, don’t miss the following!

 Palermo, the capital